 Greil Marcus once said of the ‘60s cult act the Moby Grape that they sounded more like a gang fight than a rock band.
 It’s one of the great lines of rock criticism.
 Apply that line to les Négresses Vertes, though, and it’s something close to stone truth.

-Les Négresses Vertes coalesced in Marseilles in the late 1980s, a loose-knit crew of outcasts — buskers, Gypsies, circus folk, punk rockers, immigrants — who came together partly to make music but mostly to watch each other’s backs in a local scene plagued by racist violence.
+Les Négresses Vertes coalesced in Paris in the late 1980s, a loose-knit crew of outcasts — buskers, circus folk, punk rockers, immigrants, Roma — who came together partly to make music but mostly to watch each other’s backs in a local scene plagued by racist violence.
 Their 1989 single, “200 Ans d’Hypocrisie, ” was for the French bicentennial what the Sex Pistols’ “God Save the Queen” was for the Royal Jubilee — a thumb in the eye of a self-satisfied Establishment, a rebuttal from a disenfranchised underclass for whom the promise of “liberty, equality, and brotherhood” was a cruel hoax.

 I was reading a lot of British music press around that time, and I caught an article about LNV in The Face.
 I’ll admit that what sold me was the description of them as “the French Pogues.”
 I tracked down a copy of their debut disc Mlah, and discovered that the two bands indeed shared a boozy bravado and a raucous, acoustic-based sound.
 But LNV cut their own path, drawing on a range of influences unfamiliar to Anglophone pop — flamenco, chanson, rocksteady, even Algerian rai — and laid it all over with lead singer Helno de la Rota’s hammy lounge-lizard shtick.
 In a way, it was more akin to the British two-tone movement of the early 1980s, sifting joyous party music from the wreckage of colonialism, greeting a new and uneasily multicultural future with a big sloppy kiss.
 It was brash, it was infectious, and xenophobic snobs couldn’t stand it; I was in love.